Cover times in dynamical systems: Setup and results for the exponentially mixing case

 We will also require the derivatives of iterates of $f$ to satisfy bounded distortion: there exists a constant $C_{bd}>0$ such that for all $x, y \in \Lambda$ for which $f^i(x),f^i(y)$ are in the same cylinder $Z$ for each $0 \le i \le n-1$ then

-Since we are in the uniformly hyperbolic setting, in the case that $f$ has finitely many $C^{1+\alpha}$ branches, $f$ satisfies \eqref{bd}.
-Similarly, in the case that $f$ has infinitely many $C^{1+\alpha}$ branches and there is a uniform upper bound bound on the H\"older constants associated to the first order derivative of each branch, $f$ also satisfies \eqref{bd}.
+$f$ satisfies \eqref{bd} for example when $f$ is uniformly expanding and has finitely many $C^{1+\alpha}$ branches.
+Similarly, when $f$ is uniformly expanding, has infinitely many $C^{1+\alpha}$ branches and there is a uniform upper bound bound on the H\"older constants associated to the first order derivative of each branch, $f$ also satisfies \eqref{bd}.

 Next, in order that $f:I \to I$ can be sufficiently well approximated by the symbolic representation of the system, we require adjacent cylinders to be comparable.
 That is there is $C>0$ such that given $Z, Z'\in \Z^n$ where $Z, Z'\subset Z_{n-1}\in \Z^{n-1}$ which are \emph{adjacent}, meaning that there is an interval $A\subset Z_{n-1}$ such that $Z$ and $Z'$ are the only elements of $\Z^n$ intersecting $A$,